 For relays, the 25-meter time will be used in all age groups except the 15–18.

 There will be NO individual challenges/swim-offs.

-The Individual Championship Meet consists of the same individual events as a dual meet with the addition of the Individual Medleys for ages 9 and up.
+The Divisional Meet is an Individual Championship Meet that consists of the same individual events as a dual meet with the addition of the Individual Medleys for ages 9 and up.
 The individual medley consists of each swimmer doing one length of each of the four strokes in the following order: butterfly, back, breast, and free.
 Each team in the division is allowed two lanes per event.
 For this meet the fastest two times will normally determine who swims the event.
 To be eligible to swim in Divisionals for Cardinal Hill, the following rules must be followed:

 - Participation in IM events at Individual Divisionals will be based on the swimmer's ranking on the IM ladder for their respective age group.
 In order to earn a ranking in the IM, the swimmer will have to have earned an official IM time at either a B meet or at the IM Carnival during the current season.

 If one of the other teams in our division is unable to fill their lanes, the fastest time from one of the other teams will be able to fill the lane.
 This meet is the qualifying meet for the All Star Individual Championship Meet.
 The swimmers with the 18 fastest times from all the divisional meets will be eligible to compete in the same event in the All Star Meet.